Civility gUG

 through quotas?

 The idea that equality can only be achieved through fixed shares (quotas) of power or positions is not only prevalent in the women's movement – a view that can be justified as a counter-moment to a rigid power structure.
-Quotas, however, privilege the quota-based group and, within this group, especially those who represent it.
+However, quotas privilege the quota group and, within this group, especially those who represent it.

-In contrast, equality exists to the extent that all participants have the same rights and can effectively use them.
-See, for example, the right to vote with indiscriminately guaranteed active and passive voting, equal voting power, and guaranteed practical opportunities to participate freely.
+Equality prevails when all participants have equal rights and can effectively exercise them, such as the right to vote, indiscriminately guaranteed active and passive voting, equal voting power, and guaranteed opportunities to participate freely.
 See a discussion on this already conducted in 2018 in the book: Theory of Civil Modernity (click on the button below).

 Are elected officials allowed to abolish basic democratic rights?